-- TechTool Pro 9: TechTool Pro ($99.99) is one tool with many functions, including drive testing and repair, hardware and memory testing, cloning, and volume and file optimization.
+- TechTool Pro: TechTool Pro is one tool with many functions, including drive testing and repair, hardware and memory testing, cloning, and volume and file optimization.

-- DiskWarrior 5: DiskWarrior ($119.95) is a suite of hard drive utilities that repair drive problems, recover missing files and monitors your drive's health.
+- DiskWarrior 5: DiskWarrior is a suite of hard drive utilities that repair drive problems, recover missing files, and monitor your drive’s health.

 If you’re looking for security software to protect your Mac from malware, consider:

-- Malwarebytes: Malwarebytes Antivirus protects your Mac from malware and keeps it running silky smooth.
+- Malwarebytes: Malwarebytes protects your computer from malware and keeps it running silky smooth.

-- Norton Security: Norton Security (currently $39.99/year) protects your Macs, PCs, Android and iOS devices from malware with a single subscription.
+- Norton Security: Norton Security protects your Macs, PCs, Android and iOS devices from malware with a single subscription.

 If you’re looking for a Mac cleaning tool, consider:

-- MacPaw CleanMyMac 3: CleanMyMac can free up a decent amount of hard drive space for you quickly, starting at $39.
-Read our CleanMyMac review.
+- CleanMyMac X: CleanMyMac can free up a decent amount of hard drive space for you quickly.

 Besides that, it includes a comprehensive set of tools that scan for and fix problems, free hard drive space, and clone, partition and securely erase your drives.
 These features are essential if you require a reliable, safe and secure work environment.
 If that sounds like you, then I highly recommend Drive Genius.
 The program offers excellent value for money when you consider all of the functions it can perform.